-The fake watch market is estimated at around a $1bn a year – roughly a twentieth of the legitimate Swiss watch industry.
+Fake watches are big business.
+The replica watch market is estimated at around $1bn a year – roughly a twentieth of the legitimate Swiss watch industry.
 According to some reports, as many as 30 per cent of watch searches are for replicas.
 Which means there’s a lot of fakes out there to snare the unwary.
 And spotting them is getting tougher.
 A couple of decades ago, you knew that ‘Bolex’ you bought in the airport

 probably definitely wasn’t legit.
-But Chinese gangs have honed their craft, employing expert watchmakers to craft timepieces near-indistinguishable from the real thing.
+But fraudsters have honed their craft, employing expert watchmakers to produce timepieces near-indistinguishable from the real thing.

-A few years ago, Swiss customs snared a Hublot Big Bang with a vanilla-scented strap – just like the original.
-Inside, even the movement passed muster; a perfectly assembled tourbillon, where you’d expect giveaway quartz.
-Only a nonreflective piece of crystal tipped off investigators.
+There are plenty of measures you can take though.
 To make sure your heirloom doesn’t turn out to be a horological mistake, learn a lesson from some the UK’s leading pre-owned watch experts and learn to sort the Frédérique Constants from the Frankenwatches.

 Location, Location, Location

 If that Paul Newman Rolex Daytona is one of four laid out on a blanket, then odds are it’s not authentic.
 But just because a watch is behind glass, that doesn’t mean it’s the real deal.
 Unless your dealer is affiliated with the brand, you can’t guarantee what they promise is what you get.

 If watches are ever presented to you in this manner, walk away